Divorce Lawyer in Manhattan

 If you meet one of these requirements, then you can proceed.
 If not, you may need to file in another jurisdiction.

-2. Determining Grounds for Divorce: You must then decide whether you are filing for a no-fault divorce or for a fault-based divorce on grounds such as adultery, abandonment, or cruelty.
+You must then decide whether you are filing for a no-fault divorce or for a fault-based divorce on grounds such as adultery, abandonment, or cruelty.

-• Summons with Notice or Summons and Complaint: These documents officially start the divorce proceedings and outline your legal requirements and demands.
+• Summons with notice or summons and complaint: These documents officially start the divorce proceedings and outline your legal requirements and demands.

 • Verification: This affirms that the information in the complaint is true to your knowledge.

-• Notice of Automatic Orders: These orders kick in once the divorce process starts, preventing either spouse from disposing of property or making other significant financial transactions without the court’s permission or the other spouse's consent.
+• Notice of automatic orders: These orders kick in once the divorce process starts, preventing either spouse from disposing of property or making other significant financial transactions without the court’s permission or the other spouse’s consent.

 You’ll file these documents with the County Clerk’s office in Manhattan and pay the necessary filing fees.

-4. Serving Your Spouse: After filing for divorce, the above papers need to be served to your spouse within 120 days.
+After filing for divorce, the above papers need to be served to your spouse within 120 days.
 This must be done by someone other than yourself and who is over 18 years old — typically a professional process server.

-5. Awaiting Your Spouse’s Response: Your spouse then has the opportunity to respond.
+Your spouse then has the opportunity to respond.
 If they agree with all the terms of the divorce, you can proceed with an uncontested divorce.
 If they disagree or file a counterclaim, it becomes a contested divorce, and more negotiations or court interventions will be required.

-6. Filing Financial Disclosures: Both parties are required to exchange detailed financial disclosure statements, which are crucial for discussions about alimony, child support, and division of assets.
+Both parties are required to exchange detailed financial disclosure statements, which are crucial for discussions about alimony, child support, and division of assets.

-7. Negotiating and Settling: Many divorces are settled out of court through negotiation between attorneys or through mediation.
+Many divorces are settled out of court through negotiation between attorneys or through mediation.
 If you reach a settlement, a Settlement Agreement will be drafted.

-8. Proceeding with Court Intervention: If you can’t settle, the case will go to trial, where a judge will make decisions on all contested issues.
+If you can’t settle, the case will go to trial, where a judge will make decisions on all contested issues.

-9. Receiving a Judgment of Divorce: Once all issues are resolved either through settlement or court judgment, the court will issue a Judgment of Divorce, officially ending the marriage.
+Once all issues are resolved either through settlement or court judgment, the court will issue a Judgment of Divorce, officially ending the marriage.
 This document details all the terms of the divorce, including asset division, child custody, and support arrangements.

-10. Making Post-Divorce Modifications: Your circumstances might change post-divorce, which would then prompt modifications to the divorce decree, especially concerning child support, custody, or alimony.
+Your circumstances might change post-divorce, which would then prompt modifications to the divorce decree, especially concerning child support, custody, or alimony.

 Schedule a Consultation with a Manhattan Divorce Law Firm